 The process may take some time depending on your connection speed.
 On successful installation, you will see the following output:

-Now that Netbeans is installed on your Ubuntu system you can start it typing netbeans in your terminal or by clicking on the Netbeans icon (Activities -> Netbeans).
+Now that Netbeans is installed on your Ubuntu system you can start it by typing NetBeans in your terminal or by clicking on the Netbeans icon (Activities -> Netbeans).